baileyalo/Blockchain-Setup-Steps/Fluree/README.md

 ![img3](https://user-images.githubusercontent.com/90293555/152085223-3217ec5d-8dcc-4df3-91d8-2bfb96032ddd.jpg)

-5. create a ledger by using "create new ledger" tab
+5. Create a ledger by using "create new ledger" tab

 6. The name of your network and ledger will become part of the unique URL that includes the API endpoint.
 Example: http://localhost:8090/fdb/test/one1/query.

 7. Once the ledger has been created the next step is to build your schema.
 Schemas in Fluree consist of collections and predicates.

-8. create predicates
+8. Create predicates

 9. Run queries on the collection